-The Registered Veterinary Technician (RVT) Program is a two‐semester program, held
+The Veterinary Technology Program is a two‐semester program, held weekday evenings.

-weekday evenings.
-One of its goals is to provide the educational requirements which,
+One of its goals is to provide the educational requirements which, in conjunction

-in conjunction with the required clinical practice experience, will qualify veterinary
+with the required clinical practice experience, will qualify veterinary assistants

-An additional goal of the RVT program is to provide to those students, without any
+An additional goal of the program is to provide to those students, without any clinical

-clinical veterinary experience, the knowledge and skills to help them gain entrance
+veterinary experience, the knowledge and skills to help them gain entrance into the

-A grade of “C” or better is required in all of the veterinary technician classes in
+A grade of “C” or better is required in all of the veterinary technology classes in

 order to qualify for a “Certificate of Achievement”.